 Top 10 Weirdest Food Delicacies

-A Filippino dish.
+A Filipino dish.
 It's an egg with a little baby bird in it.

-Fugu is puffer fish, the ultimate delicacy in Japan.
+Fugu is pufferfish, the ultimate delicacy in Japan.
 Fugu can be deadly if not prepared correctly.
-Puffer fish contains the poisonous toxin tetrodotoxin, which is 1,250 times stronger than cyanide.
+Pufferfish contains the poisonous toxin tetrodotoxin, which is 1,250 times stronger than cyanide.
 You could end up paralysed and eventually die from asphyxiation because there is no known antidote.

 That comment is awesome.
 How would something taste like Call of Duty?

-It was banned for health reasons but can still be found on the black market in Sardinia and other parts of
+It was banned for health reasons, but can still be found on the black market in Sardinia and other parts of Italy.